Updated with new tips for 2023!

 Use These to Book

-Although we’ve listed broad search engines here, note that many do not include budget airlines.
-If this is what you’re after, do an additional search for regional budget airlines (we’ve listed as many we know of further below).
+Most budget airlines will now appear in the broad search engines we are recommending (but NOT Southwest).
+If you want to be 100% sure though, you can do an additional search for regional budget airlines (we've listed as many we know of further below).

-Finally, no single search engine is consistently perfect (though we find Skyscanner to be pretty good).
-As such, you may need to try a combination of search engines to ensure you’re not missing any results.
-There doesn’t seem to be one that gets the cheapest flight 100% of the time.
+Finally, no single search engine is consistently perfect (though we typically find the cheapest price on Skyscanner or Momondo).
+As such, you may need to try a combination of search engines to ensure you're not missing any results.
+There doesn't seem to be one that gets the cheapest flight 100% of the time.

 3. Identify the cheapest day to fly out